SeleniumHQ/seleniumhq.github.io/docs_source_files/content/grid/setting_up_your_own_grid.en.md

 firewall permissions.

 Failure to protect your Grid could result in one or more of the following occurring:

 * You provide open access to your Grid infrastructure
-* You allow 3rd parties to access internal web applications and files
+* You allow third parties to access internal web applications and files
-* You allow 3rd parties to run custom binaries
+* You allow third parties to run custom binaries

-See this blog post on [Detectify](//labs.detectify.com) which gives a good overview of how a publicly exposed Grid could be misused:
+See this blog post on [Detectify](//labs.detectify.com), which gives a good overview of how a publicly exposed Grid could be misused:
 [Don't Leave your Grid Wide Open](//labs.detectify.com/2017/10/06/guest-blog-dont-leave-your-grid-wide-open/).